Group of diverse students walk and talk together.

 7. Getting your deposit back: Monthly reviews start your seventh month as a customer.
 We will refund your security deposit if you have made all payments on time for the last six consecutive billing cycles on all your Discover accounts including any loans, and you've remained in "good status" on all credit accounts you are responsible for whether they are Discover accounts or not.
 "Good status" means: (1) your credit report shows no delinquencies, charge-offs, repossessions, or bankruptcies for the six months prior to our review; and (2) your Discover secured card is not in a prohibited status at the time of our review, including, but not limited to: closed, revoked, suspended, subject to tax levy, garnishment, deceased, lost/stolen, or fraud.
 Monthly reviews may be delayed if you change your payment due date.
 We typically process your refund in 2-3 business days based on your delivery preference.
 If you close your account and pay in full, we'll return your deposit within two billing cycles plus ten days.

-8. Discover Match®: We'll match all the Miles rewards you've earned on your credit card from the day your new account is approved through your first 12 consecutive billing periods or 365 days, whichever is longer, and add it to your rewards account within two billing periods.
-You've earned Miles rewards only when they're processed, which may be after the transaction date.
+8. Discover Match®: We’ll match all the Miles you’ve earned on your credit card from the day your new account is approved through your first 12 consecutive billing periods or 365 days, whichever is longer, and add it to your rewards account within two billing periods.
+You earn Miles only when they’re processed, which may be after the transaction date.
 We will not match: rewards that are processed after your match period ends; statement credits; rewards transfers from Discover checking or other deposit accounts; or rewards for accounts that are closed.
-This promotional offer may not be available in the future and is exclusively for new cardmembers.
+This offer may not be available in the future and is exclusively for new cardmembers.
 No purchase minimums.

 • Legal Disclaimer: This site is for educational purposes and is not a substitute for professional advice.
 The material on this site is not intended to provide legal, investment, or financial advice and does not indicate the availability of any Discover product or service.
 It does not guarantee that Discover offers or endorses a product or service.
 For specific advice about your unique circumstances, you may wish to consult a qualified professional.